 | Salt, minerals, basic supplements | ₱200 | Carryover for the whole cycle |

 That budget assumes the pen already exists.
-If it doesn't, the entire seed capital is consumed by pen construction (₱25,000-₱45,000 for a 30 m² semi-permanent pen) and the project never gets off the ground.
+If it does not, the entire grant gets eaten by pen construction (roughly ₱25,000-₱45,000 for a 30 m² semi-permanent pen) and the project never starts.
 This is the single biggest reason SLP piggery projects collapse early.

 The realistic solutions, in order of how well they work in practice: